LinuxSailorTech/Rules-of-Tech-Support/index.md

 <h2>Rule W3 - Users will always try to talk with your manager.</h2>

-<h2>Rule W4 - Users will delete or remove things they shouldn&#39;t, since they figure they don&#39;t need what they are removing or because it might &quot;fix things&quot;.</h2>
+<h2>Rule W4 - Users will delete or remove things they shouldn't, since they figure they don't need what they are removing or because it might "fix things".</h2>

 <h2>Rule W5 - Users will believe one single thing is responsible for the current situation.</h2>